Peru vs Chili: which country should you choose for your South American adventure?

 Trekking and hiking

-Over in Chili, the iconic hike is the Torres del Paine W Trek (4-5 days)—it's easily one of the most stunning in the world, but keep in mind it's also one of the priciest (between refuges, transfers, and park entry, expect a budget of 500-800 euros).
-The Carretera Austral offers endless opportunities for rugged, off-the-beaten-path hiking, while the Atacama Desert is perfect for high-altitude treks around volcanoes soaring past 5,000 meters.
-Chili also boasts excellent trails in the Lake District (Pucon, Villarrica).
+Over in Chili, the crown jewel of trekking is the iconic W du Torres del Paine (4-5 days)—easily one of the most stunning trails on the planet, but also one of the priciest when you add up the refuges, transfers, and park fees (expect a budget of 500-800 euros).
+For those craving a more wild, off-the-beaten-path experience, the Carretera Austral offers endless hiking possibilities, while the Atacama Desert is perfect for high-altitude treks around towering volcanoes rising above 5,000 meters.
+Chili also boasts fantastic trails across its beautiful Lake District (Pucon, Villarrica).

 Money, cash withdrawals, and paying for paying